Broadview station: History

 Broadview station was opened in 1966 as part of the original segment of the Bloor–Danforth line, from Keele station in the west to Woodbine station in the east.
 In that same year, the streetcar loop at Broadview station replaced the nearby Erindale Loop formerly located at the corner of Erindale and Broadview avenues.

 In 2003, a renovation of the station began, adding an extra streetcar track, additional bus bays, new signage, and elevators/stairways to the platforms, satisfying fire safety requirements for a second exit.
-The elevators entered service in 2006, and the stairs from the westbound subway to the bus/streetcar platform afterwards.
-The next stage of the renovation was to build a stairway from the bus/streetcar platform to the eastbound subway platform.
+The elevators entered service in 2006, and the stairs from the westbound subway to the bus and streetcar platform followed.
+The next stage of the renovation was to build a stairway from the bus and streetcar platform to the eastbound subway platform.
 This was completed and opened in 2008; however, it was closed shortly afterwards due to water ingress.
 It has since been re-opened.

 In early 2020, the 504 King streetcar platform was extended to accommodate two Flexity Outlook streetcars in order to relieve the queuing of streetcars waiting on the street to enter the station.

+From May 7, 2023, to February 18, 2024, streetcar service was suspended for track and utility work along Broadview Avenue north of Gerrard Street, as well as track replacement for the station's streetcar loop.
+The bus loop had a shorter closure period.
+When streetcar service resumed, platform assignments were changed with the 505 using the longer track (holding two streetcars) and the 504B streetcar using the shorter track.

+On June 24, 2024, Broadview station served the eastern terminal of the 508 Lake Shore route.
+The rush-hour service used the same platform as 504 Dundas.
+On September 2, 2025, route 508 Lake Shore was cut back to Distillery Loop on Cherry Street south of King, and service to Broadview Station was removed.